Mark Rutte: 2024

 Following his departure from national politics, Rutte succeeded Jens Stoltenberg as Secretary General of NATO on 1 October 2024 during a ceremonial handover at the NATO Headquarters in Brussels.
 Despite having previously stated that he wanted to focus on high school teaching after his prime ministership, he announced his candidacy for the position in October 2023.
 His bid received public support from the governments of the United States, the United Kingdom, Germany, and France in February 2024.
 Rutte managed to overcome opposition from the last holdouts of Turkey, Hungary, Slovakia, and Romania in the months thereafter, with his only opponent, Romanian president Klaus Iohannis, dropping out a week before his official appointment on 26 June 2024.

 In October 2024, Rutte said that more than 600,000 Russian soldiers had been killed or wounded during the war against Ukraine.

-As secretary general, Rutte called on member nations to ramp up their defense spending and production, stating that a wartime mentality was required.
-He said that the additional spending would be necessary to guarantee a collective defense and to avert a Russian attack following its invasion of Ukraine.
+As secretary general, Rutte called on member nations to increase their defence spending and production, stating that a wartime mentality was required.
+He said that the additional spending would be necessary to guarantee a collective defence and to avert a Russian attack following its invasion of Ukraine.

 Rutte has repeatedly urged sending more weapons to Ukraine.
 He said that any future peace talks with Russia should be led by Ukraine from a position of strength.

 Rutte criticized China's stance towards Taiwan, saying that "China is bullying Taiwan, and pursuing access to our critical infrastructure in ways that could cripple our societies."
 He added, "Russia, China, but also North Korea and Iran, are hard at work to try to weaken North America and Europe.
 To chip away at our freedom, they want to reshape the global order, not to create a fairer one, but to secure their own spheres of influence."